High Resolution Rotary Encoder

-Understanding Resolution in High Resolution Rotary Encoder
+Understanding Resolution in High-Resolution Rotary Encoder

 Encoder resolution is the number of angular increments or what is called the measuring steps in one revolution (mechanical rotations) of the encoder shaft.
 This resolution is measured most commonly in pulses per revolution or PPR.
 PPR is used for incremental encoders and digital words are used for absolute encoders.
 Each encoder pulse represents the smallest angular step the encoder can measure.
 To put it simply, it is the granularity with which the encoder monitors the shaft rotation.
-Rotary encoders are available in different resolutions and usually high resolution rotary encoders can improve the accuracy of the system as a whole.
+Rotary encoders are available in different resolutions and usually, high-resolution rotary encoders can improve the accuracy of the system as a whole.

 Optical or magnetic rotary encoders usually determine their absolute position using a static reference point and the homing procedure at startup.
-The Electric Encoder is unique in being able to deliver high quality absolute position without the need for homing.
+The Electric Encoder is unique in being able to deliver a high-quality absolute position without the need for homing.
 It has more accurate motion detection even on multiple axes.
 Aside from those, it has better electronics integration due to the multiple output protocols and in case of power or system failures, it allows for better recovery.

 Want to know which position sensor is suitable for your line of work?
 Learn more details about Netzer products

 Don’t hesitate – to contact us or call us by phone: +972-4-999-0420 and we will be happy to assist and guide you to the right product!